Ask Chef Dennis

 large saute pan with olive oil, garlic and chopped basil

-The first step is adding the olive oil, garlic, basil and red pepper flakes to a large saute pan over medium-high heat.
+Add the olive oil, garlic, basil, and red pepper flakes to a large frying pan over medium-high heat.
 Let the garlic cook for about 30 seconds to release the flavor into the oil.

 uncooked seafood in large saute pan

-Then add the seafood to the hot pan and cover the pan.
-This will steam the mussels and clams open as well as cook the shrimp and scallops.
+Then, add the seafood to the hot pan and cover it.
+This will steam the mussels and clams open and cook the shrimp and scallops.

 ** I thought searing the shrimp and scallops first might help, but it really wasn’t necessary and caused them to be just a little overcooked.
 My advice would be to par-cook the shrimp and scallops, then remove them from the pan before adding the mussels and clams to steam open.
 Then add them back to the pan to finish cooking once the mussels and clams have steamed open.